hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

   - osu!mania 4K: 40,000
   - osu!mania 7K: 5,000
 - Tournament organisers **shall not** collect, allow the submission of, or utilise any personal information[^personal-information] from any registrants for any reason outside of these defined exceptions:
-  - Email addresses **may** be collected and used by tournament organisers for any reason so long as it is necessary for the tournament to function.
+  - Email addresses **may** be collected and used by tournament organisers for any reason **if** it is absolutely necessary for the tournament to function.
   - Personal information **may** be collected as needed to fulfill legal, financial, or tax obligations and to fulfill the distribution of monetary or physical prizes.
   - Other exceptions to this rule **may** be granted by the osu! team, provided the tournament organiser provides a thorough justification to them via [tournaments@ppy.sh](mailto:tournaments@ppy.sh) well before any such information is collected.
   - For tournaments restricting registrations by country, profile flags **should** be used as the basis for entry.